PPL » Air Law (A) & (H) » Eligibility, Privileges and Limitations

 61.105 Solo flight requirements

-- (1) the person is at least 16 years of age; and
+be at least 16 years of age;

 To see more, you must subscribe for licence "PPL" or sesssion "Air Law (A) & (H)"